Vxrpenter/SCPToolsBot/README.md

 ## Installation
 > [!NOTE]
-> Bots have to run all the time to be affective so make sure to run it one a machine that is on 24/7 or a long time
+> Bots have to run all the time to be effective so make sure to run it one a machine that is on 24/7 or a long time

 Download the `.jar` from the latest release.
 Copy it into a folder of your liking and run:
 ```console